jruranski/LLM_Evaluation_Plotter/README.md

 - **Customizable Dimensions**: Adjust plot sizes with presets or custom dimensions
 - **Title and Label Customization**: Rename metrics and experiments for clearer visualization
 - **Box Plot Outlier Control**: Show or hide outliers in box plots
+- **Comprehensive Font Controls**: Adjust font sizes for all plot elements with presets and individual controls
+- **Configuration Save/Load**: Save complete plot configurations including files, settings, and customizations for easy reproduction
 - **High-Quality Export**: Save plots as PNG, PDF, or SVG for publications or presentations
 ## Architecture